Newsreel

 "Showdown in Vietnam", a February 8, 1965, war propaganda newsreel by Universal Newsreel, with narration by Ed Herlihy.

-A newsreel is a form of short documentary film, containing news stories and items of topical interest, that was prevalent between the 1910s and the mid 1970s.
+A newsreel is a form of short documentary film, containing news stories and items of topical interest, that was prevalent between the 1910s and the late 1960s.
 Typically presented in a cinema, newsreels were a source of current affairs, information, and entertainment for millions of moviegoers.
 Newsreels were typically exhibited preceding a feature film, but there were also dedicated newsreel theaters in many major cities in the 1930s and ’40s, and some large city cinemas also included a smaller theaterette where newsreels were screened continuously throughout the day.

 By the end of the 1960s television news broadcasts had supplanted the format.
 Newsreels are considered significant historical documents, since they are often the only audiovisual record of certain cultural events.